Code Block

 Perform the following steps to set up the Code Block action connector:

-- On the Configure Action tab, enter the following:
+5. On the Javascript Code Configure Action tab, enter the details given below:

 You will get the response.